Frances V. Rummell

-Frances V. Rummell (November 14, 1907 - May 11, 1969) was an educator and columnist who is known posthumously as the author and publisher of the first explicitly lesbian autobiography in the United States.
+Frances V. Rummell (November 14, 1907 - May 11, 1969) was an educator and columnist who is known posthumously as the author and publisher of the first explicitly lesbian autobiography in the United States in which two women end up happily together.

 Early life

 Frances Virginia Rummell was born in Brookfield, Missouri on November 14, 1907.
 She was the daughter of Lander Warfield Rummell and Minnie Alice Roberts.
 She was the second youngest of five children, though her sister Maurine died before Frances was born.
 She grew up in Missouri and lived with her paternal grandmother, Josephine McCoy, her parents, two brothers, and her grandmother's housekeeper.
 Her father, Lander, owned a clothing store until he committed suicide in 1918, when Frances was only ten years old.
 He died by taking poison.

-By 1930, Rummell had moved to Columbia, Missouri with her grandmother, mother, older brother, and younger sister.
+In 1917, Rummell moved to Columbia, Missouri with her grandmother, mother, older brother, and younger sister.
+She attended Hickman High School in Columbia.
+According to her book Diana: A Strange Biography it was at 16 when she first realized she was a lesbian by reading a medical book.

 Education

 Rummell graduated from the University of Missouri.
 Her master's thesis was "The status of women in the plays of Molière.”

 After college, Rummell traveled to Paris to study at the Sorbonne in 1931.
 Supposedly, on her return she smuggled a copy of Ulysses into the U.S.